theo-armour/oldenfit/2019-09-08-notes-after-meeting.md

 * In terms of [Maslow's Hierachy of Needs]( https://en.wikipedia.org/wiki/Maslow%27s_hierarchy_of_needs ), my pyramid is quite full
 * I love and am loved

+<marK>Added 2019-09-09</mark>

+* I am very much of a night owl - to bed at 2 or 3 - wake at 10-ll
+* I currently am having occasional issues with body tingling and eyes feeling heavy

 When I try to change the way I do things, I seek to keep in mind the above considerations.

 ## Tech things looking into